Politubes produces for transformer industry a wide range of tubes used for insulation and protection of tie rods:

-In all types of transformer manufacturing it is important to insulate electrically the tie rods that keep the packs of laminated steel compressed, so that induced electric currents are not generated in the tie rods themselves.
+In all types of transformer it is important to insulate electrically the tie rods that keep the packs of laminated steel compressed, so that induced electric currents are not generated in the tie rods themselves.

-This means that some electromagnetic fluxes can then be closed through the air; they can reach the tie rods, crossing them and generating a difference of potential that can cause dangers to the transformers.
+These currents can be induced by electric flows produced by some windings that do not complete the flow chaining with the other windings and this means that some electromagnetic fluxes can then be closed through the air.
+If they reach the tie rods, crossing them and generating a difference of potential this can cause some serious dangers to the transformers.